What are credit card ratings?

 Most people believe that if they pay their bills on time, they will never have problems with their credit reports.
 However, this is not always the case.
 In a perfect world, your credit history should be properly updated each time that you make a payment.
 However, creditors have been known to make mistakes from time to time in reference to updating your credit history.

-Unfortunately, many people do not realize that these mistakes have given them a bad credit rating until they apply for a new loan.
+Unfortunately, many people do not realise that these mistakes have given them a bad credit rating until they apply for a new loan.
 That is the wrong time to find out because if you have already applied for the loan, you will be denied because of a mistake that was on your credit report.
 In addition, this denial will be placed as a permanent part of the credit file.
 This denial could have been prevented if the credit report error had been found before the application was filed.
 This is why it is important to always know your credit rating.
 Find and correct all mistakes before you apply for new credit.

 Check your credit history